-Meanwhile, property managers and facility engineers are being asked to do more with less.
+Meanwhile, building operators are being asked to do more with less.
 Mobile workforces, climbing energy costs, complex IT needs, and rising occupant expectations are forcing operational staff to find better ways to work.

 Gridium crafts beautiful, easy-to-use tools for the way buildings work now: mobile, always-on, and data-driven.
 Whether you are managing energy use, coordinating vendors, or communicating with occupants, your software should make your job simpler, not more complex.